PATRICK BUTTON

 Related: Pre-Publication Version, NBER Working Paper

-Other Research on Discrimination
+Other Work on Discrimination and EDI

 Balfe, Cathy*, Patrick Button, Mary Penn*, and David Schwegman.
-2022 “Infrequent Identity Signals and Detection Risks in Audit
+2023.
+“Infrequent Identity Signals and Detection Risks in Audit

 Correspondence Studies.”
 Field Methods, 35(1): 3-17.